![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-When you click to see availability on a particular train, you will see places shown as 'Available', 'RAC' or 'Waitlist', see the explanation of Reservation Against Cancellation & Waitlisting here.
+When you click to see availability on a particular train, you will see places shown as AVL, RAC or WL, see the explanation of Reservation Against Cancellation & Waitlisting here.

-Waitlist (WL) means that all confirmed & RAC tickets have been sold, and you can only buy a waitlist ticket.
-You cannot travel with a waitlist ticket, but you may well be promoted to 'RAC' or even a confirmed place when other travellers cancel.
-If your waitlisted ticket is not promoted to RAC or confirmed (thus allowing you to travel), the fare will be refunded.
-You'll need to decide for yourself whether to buy a waitlist ticket and check your booking status online to see if you've been promoted to an RAC or confirmed place as departure approaches, or find an alternative train with confirmed or RAC tickets available.
+WL = Waitlist, this means that all AVL & RAC tickets have been sold, and you can only buy a Waitlisted ticket.
+You cannot travel with a Waitlist ticket, but you may well be promoted to RAC or even a confirmed place (CNF) when other travellers cancel.
+If your Waitlist ticket is not promoted to RAC or CNF (thus allowing you to travel), the fare will be refunded.
+You'll need to decide for yourself whether to buy a Waitlist ticket and check your PNR status (Personal Name Record) online to see if you've been promoted to an RAC or CNF as departure approaches, or find an alternative train with AVL or RAC tickets available.

 -